An insightful list of "don'ts" for avoiding common mistakes

 Don't pack like you're moving – less is more!

 Excess baggage clashes with Dubrovnik's pedestrian zones and stairs.
-Opt for a lighter load to effortlessly manoeuvre through the City, not to mention avoid additional transportation fees and the risk of lost bags.
-So, to ensure a hassle-free exploration of the city, pack smart and leave the kitchen sink at home.
+Opt for a lighter load to effortlessly manoeuvre through the city, not to mention avoid additional transportation fees and the risk of lost bags.
+So, to ensure a hassle-free exploration, pack smart and leave the kitchen sink at home.

 Don't go all-inclusive!